frozenpandaman/splatnet2statink/README.md

     ```
     If you're on Windows with multiple versions of Python installed, you'll have to use `py -2 -m pip` instead.

 3. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
+If you're using the app in a language other than English, you may choose choose to enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.

-You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`.
-This token will automatically be entered into `config.txt` for you, and a cookie (used to access your SplatNet battle results) will be generated.
+4. You will then be asked to navigate to a specific URL on Nintendo.com, log in, and follow simple instructions to obtain your `session_token`.
+This token, along with your stat.ink API key and language, will automatically be saved into `config.txt` for you, and a cookie (used to access your SplatNet battle results) will be generated.
 You're now ready to upload battles!

-4. For players using the app in a language other than English, you can change `user_lang` in `config.txt` to match your game's [language](https://github.com/frozenpandaman/splatnet2statink/wiki/languages).

 Have any questions, issues, or suggestions?
 Feel free to message me on [Twitter](https://twitter.com/frozenpandaman) or [Reddit](https://www.reddit.com/user/frozenpandaman).